BREAKING!! Pehredaar Piya Ki Goes Off Air; Suyyash Rai Shocked!

 Suyyash Rai

-Suyyash Rai, who was to return to the show post leap, was shocked with the Channel's decision.
+Suyyash Rai, who was to return to the show post leap, was shocked with the channel's decision.
 He was quoted by Spotboye as saying, "If this is happening (show going off air), then I am shocked.
 I was waiting to re-enter the show after the leap."